 In the same square it is also interesting to see the building located at number 1 of Plaza Topete.
 It was erected in 1746 and its façade framed by a pilaster shows the typical features of the Cádiz baroque style.
 At number 12 is another building, in this case neoclassical and with large pilasters on the upper floor.

-The Cathedral to see in Cádiz, also known as “Santa Cruz sobre el mar” or ” Santa Cruz sobre las Aguas”, is referred to by locals as the New Cathedral.
+The Cathedral, among the top things to do in Cadiz, is also known as “Santa Cruz sobre el mar” or ” Santa Cruz sobre las Aguas”, is referred to by locals as the New Cathedral.
 This distinguishes it from the Old Cathedral, built in the 16th century on the remains of an earlier Gothic structure commissioned by Alfonso X the Wise.

 The original Gothic cathedral underwent several modifications in the 15th and 16th centuries and was destroyed in 1596 during an attack by the Anglo-Dutch squadron led by Admiral Howard and the Earl of Essex.
 In its place, a new church was erected in the Mannerist style with Tuscan columns.